Labour History number 104 is out now

 - The 13th Biennial National Labour History Conference will be held 11-13 July 2013 at Unions NSW, Trades Hall, 4-10 Goulburn Street, Sydney.
 The theme is: Good Times, Hard Times?
 Making Australian Labour History, Remaking Australian Society.
 The keynote speakers will be Maurice Glasman and Greg Patmore, and the conference organising committee consists of Nikki Balnave, Anthony McLaughlin and Nick Dyrenfurth.
-If you wish to present a paper at the conference, please submit an abstract by Tuesday 30 April 2013.
-For more information about the conference and about the call for papers, click here.
+Click here for the draft conference program.
+For more information, visit the conference website.

 - The Future is the Past.
 Association of Academic Historians in Australian and New Zealand Business Schools (AAHANZBS) 5th Annual Conference, 7-8 November 2013, the University of Sydney, Australia.
 This conference is being hosted by the Business and Labour History Group, the University of Sydney.
 Professor Melanie Nolan from the Australian Dictionary of Biography at the Australian National University will give a keynote address on Business and Biography.
 The organisers are interested in papers relating to accounting history, business history, economic history, labour history, management history, marketing history, tourism history, transport history and other areas relating to historical research in business schools.
 Papers from researchers outside of business schools are also welcomed.
 Those wishing to present a paper should submit a 1000 word abstract for refereeing by 30 June 2013.
 Before submitting an abstract, please contact Greg Patmore (firstname.lastname@example.org).
 For more information, click here.